hero image

 Biography

-Dr. Jeff LaMack is an associate professor and the biomedical engineering program director in MSOE's Electrical Engineering and Computer Science Department.
-He joined the faculty in 2006.
+Dr. Jeff LaMack is a professor and the biomedical engineering program director in the Electrical, Computer and Biomedical Engineering department and has been a faculty member at MSOE since 2006.
 He teaches on topics such as biological transport phenomena, biomaterials, computer programming, biostatistics,

 and biomedical engineering design.